shdbfrz/OIBSIP/README.md

-#OASIS INFOBYTE Web Development Internship Tasks
+# OASIS INFOBYTE Web Development Internship Tasks

-Welcome to my repository showcasing the web development tasks completed during my internship at OASIS INFOBYTE.
-Explore a collection of projects demonstrating my skills in front-end and back-end development.
+Welcome to my repository!
+Here, you'll find a collection of web development tasks I completed during my internship at **OASIS INFOBYTE**.
+These projects showcase my skills in both front-end and back-end development.
+Each project is contained in its own folder, with detailed documentation and source code included.
+Feel free to explore, and your feedback is greatly appreciated!

+## Projects

+### 1. Calculator
-1.Calculator: A simple web calculator built using HTML, CSS, and JavaScript.
-Perform basic arithmetic operations with ease.
+A simple and intuitive web calculator built using **HTML**, **CSS**, and **JavaScript**.
+It allows you to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.

-2.Tribute Page: Pay homage to a notable figure with this tribute page.
-HTML and CSS bring the story to life in an engaging way.
+- **Tech Stack**: HTML, CSS, JavaScript
+- **Features**:
+  - Basic arithmetic operations
+  - Responsive design for different screen sizes

+### 2. Tribute Page
+This is a tribute page dedicated to a notable figure, created using **HTML** and **CSS**.
+The page tells a compelling story in a visually appealing way, bringing the figure's achievements and legacy to life.

+- **Tech Stack**: HTML, CSS
+- **Features**:
+  - Elegant layout
+  - Fully responsive design

+### 3. To-Do Web App
-3.To-Do Web App: Stay organized with this interactive to-do web app.
-Utilizing HTML, CSS, and JavaScript, it allows you to add, edit, and remove tasks dynamically.
+Stay organized with this interactive to-do list web application.
+Built using **HTML**, **CSS**, and **JavaScript**, the app allows users to add, edit, and remove tasks dynamically, making task management easier.

-4.Login Authentication: Enhance security with a login authentication system.
-Built with robust back-end technologies, it ensures secure access to authorized users.

-Feel free to explore each project's dedicated folder for detailed documentation and source code.
-Your feedback is highly appreciated!
+- **Tech Stack**: HTML, CSS, JavaScript
+- **Features**:
+  - Add, edit, and delete tasks
+  - Real-time task updates
+  - Responsive design

+### 4. Login Authentication System
+A secure login authentication system that ensures only authorized users can access certain sections of a website.
+It uses a combination of front-end and back-end technologies to authenticate users securely.

+- **Tech Stack**: HTML, CSS, JavaScript, Back-end Technology (Node.js, PHP, or Python)
+- **Features**:
+  - User authentication and session management
+  - Secure password storage and validation
+  - Basic user roles and access control

+## Feedback
+Feel free to explore the projects and share your feedback.
+If you encounter any issues or have suggestions for improvement, don't hesitate to open an issue or contact me directly.

+---

+Thank you for visiting my repository!